 Please read the new guidelines regarding the use of generative artificial intelligence (GAI) at AU.

-From fall 2024, students are allowed to use GAI in all exams at AU unless it is explicitly stated in the academic regulations or course description that they may not.
+From fall 2024, students are allowed to use GAI in all exams at AU unless it is explicitly stated in the academic regulations or course description that it is not allowed.

 If you wish to make the rules clearer in your course description, please contact your teaching coordinator first.